Typst

 About code pages

-The ASCII standard only defines 128 characters.
+The American Standard Code for Information Interchange (commonly shortened to ASCII) standard only defines 128 characters.
 However, a single byte can represent 256 different values.
 This means that there are 128 characters that are not defined by ASCII.
 Many operating systems and applications define more characters in this range, often depending on the language of the user.
 These different encodings are called code pages.
 Today, most applications use Unicode-based encodings instead of code pages.

 About Unicode